slsa-framework/oss-na24-slsa-workshop/activities/01/readme.md

 Pass command `--show-provenance` to see the plaintext intoto attestation.

 Explore other commands by using the `--help` command.
 You cna read more on the project repository.

+**Bonus**: Add a job to your workflow and verify its provenance in the workflow.
+You can install the slsa-verifier via its [GitHub Action](https://github.com/slsa-framework/slsa-verifier/blob/main/actions/installer/README.md).